hemashushu/xiaoxuan-object-notation/README.md

 ASON is composed of values and comments.

-There are two types of values: primitive and composite.
+There are two types of values: primitive and compound.
 Primitive values are basic data types like integers, strings, booleans and datetimes.
-Composite values are structures made up of multiple values (includes primitive and composite values), such as lists and objects.
+Compound values are structures made up of multiple values (includes primitive and compound values), such as lists and objects.

 ### 6.1 Primitive Values